belangeo/pyo/documentation/source/compiling.rst

 The first step is to install the official Python from `python.org <https://www.python.org/downloads/>`_.

-Second step, if you want to be able to use all of pyo's gui widgets, you will need wxPython Phoenix.
+Second step, if you want to be able to use all of pyo's GUI widgets, you will need WxPython Phoenix.
 Install with pip:

 .. code-block:: bash